cognesy/instructor-php/README.md

 //     age: 28
 // }
 ```
 > **NOTE:** Instructor only supports classes / objects as response models.
 In case you want to extract simple types or enums, you need to wrap them in Scalar adapter - see section below: Extracting Scalar Values.
+If you want to define the shape of data during runtime, you can use structures (see [Structures](docs/structures.md) section).

 ### Validation